 Serious streptococcal infections (such as necrotizing fasciitis, endocarditis, and severe cellulitis) require penicillin, given intravenously, sometimes with other antibiotics.

-People with necrotizing fasciitis are treated in an intensive care unit (ICU) Types of units People who need specific types of care may be put in special care units.
+People with necrotizing fasciitis are treated in an intensive care unit (ICU) Types of units People who need specific types of care while hospitalized may be put in special care units.
 Intensive care units (ICUs) are for people who are seriously ill.
-These people include those who have had a sudden, general... read more .
+These people include those who have... read more .
 In necrotizing fasciitis, dead, infected tissue must be surgically removed.

 Centers for Disease Control and Prevention (CDC): Group A Streptococcal (GAS) Disease: Information about diseases caused by group A strep